University of New England (Australia): Research and publications

-Events
+Lecture series

 Frank Archibald Memorial Lecture

 The Frank Archibald Memorial Lecture Series is named in honour of Frank Archibald, aka "Bubba", an Aboriginal man who was born in Oban, near Guyra, around 1885 and died on 18 October 1975, aged an estimated 106 years old.
 He was the eldest grandson of "King Robert" (aka "King Bobby", "King Malawangi", "King Billy" or Robert/Billy/Bobby King), whose photo hangs in the Armidale Museum.

-As a revered Elder, Archibald could speak seven different Aboriginal languages and understand another two, as well as speaking English.
+As a revered elder, Archibald could speak seven different Aboriginal languages and understand another two, as well as speaking English.
 His surname derives from his Scottish father.
 He was of the Gumbangeri people on his mother's side, but was also initiated into his wife Sarah Morris's people, the Dhungatti nation.
 A Catholic priest, Father Kelly, helped Archibald to build a house, completed in 1957, in which many relatives came to live.
 Archibald was revered by the Armidale Koori and community for his knowledge of so many Aboriginal issues, particularly in the education of his people and others.

 The Frank Archibald Memorial Lecture was founded by Lynette Riley, with the inaugural lecture given in 1986 by Eric Willmot.
 Since then, speakers have included: